-Shape: The shape of the aggregate types affects the work ability of the concrete and its strength.
+Shape: The shape of the various types of aggregates affects the work ability of the concrete and its strength.

 These are in four types as follows:

-2. Irregular or partly rounded: it has 35-37% voids, it useful for medium quality concrete.
+2. Irregular or partly rounded: It has 35-37% voids which is useful for medium quality concrete.

 Texture: The surface texture is the property that defines whether a particular surface is polished or dull, smooth or rough.

-For good concreting, coarse-textured aggregate are used because they develop higher bond strength under stress than smooth-textured aggregates.
+For good concreting, coarse-textured aggregate is used as they develop higher bond strength under stress than smooth-textured aggregates.

 Bulk density: For coarse aggregate, it is the ratio of net weight of aggregate to its volume and is expressed in kg/litre.

 In the case of fine aggregates, the density of aggregate considered along with the volume of voids or empty spaces between the particles.

-Specific gravity: specific gravity of aggregate is the ratio of its density to the density of water, it is between 2.6 and 2.8.
+Specific gravity: The specific gravity of aggregate is the ratio of its density to the density of water, it is between 2.6 and 2.8.

 Water absorption or moisture content: It is the difference between the weight of very dry aggregates and weight of saturated aggregate types with dry surface conditions.

 Water absorption of aggregates effects on its w/c ratio and durability.

 Bulking of aggregates: The free moisture content of the fine aggregate causes the volume.

-The free moisture forms a thin film around each particle, these moisture films keep neighbouring particles away from it, so no point of contact between the particles is possible.
+The free moisture forms a thin film around each particle, these moisture films keep neighboring particles away from it, so no point of contact between the particles is possible.

-Cleanliness: Aggregates must be free of impurities and deleterious substances that are likely to interfere with the process of hydration, preventing affection bonding between the aggregates and the matrix.
+Cleanliness: Aggregates must be free of impurities and deleterious substances that are likely to interfere with the process of hydration, prevents affection bonding between the aggregates and the matrix.